HongleiGu/cf_ai_project/README.md

 # app
 This is a app created with react and wrangler

-To run the app, do `pnpm dev`, I'll also deploy the app on cloudflare
+To run the app, do `pnpm dev`, it is also available on https://my-react-app.hongleigu19.workers.dev/ (please dont mind the name, I forgot to change it on project init)

 ## Usage: